locationtech-labs/geopyspark/docs/sentinel_ingest_example.rst

   raster_rdd = RasterRDD.from_numpy_rdd(geopysc, SPATIAL, rdd)

-GeoPySpark is a python binding of GeoTrellis, and because of that, requires the data being worked with to be in a certain format.
+GeoPySpark is a Python binding of GeoTrellis, and because of that, requires the data to be in a certain format.
 Please see :ref:`core_concepts` to learn what each of these variables represent.

-The main take-away from this section of code, however, that if you wish to produce either a ``RasterRDD`` or ``TiledRasterRDD`` in python, then the data **must** be in the correct format.
+The main take-away from this section of code: if you wish to produce either a ``RasterRDD`` or ``TiledRasterRDD`` in Python, then the data **must** be in the correct format.